-- Park safely, legally, and have students enter/ exit the curb-side of the vehicle - Cross the street only at crosswalks - Park only in the assigned areas for designated time limits - Set up a "safe route" to walk to school - Plan a family meeting place away from busy corners and congestion
+- Fark safely, legally, and have students enter/exit the curb-side of the vehicle - Cross the street only at crosswalks - Fark only in the assigned areas for designated time limits - Set up a "safe route" to walk to school - Plan a family meeting place away from busy corners and congestion

-Crossing guards are posted at corners close to school to help your child safely across the streets.
-Crossing guards are not on duty during the lunch periods in January and February.
-Crossing guards are assigned to the following intersections:
+Crossing guards are posted at corners close to the school to help your child cross the streets safely.
+Please note that crossing guards are not on duty during lunch periods in January and February.
+The crossing guards are assigned to the following intersections:

 - Santa Monica and Belle

 - Santa Monica and Silver Spring

 - Santa Monica and Day

 - Lake Drive and Silver Spring

-- Santa Monica and Lake View
+- 🗂 Santa Monica and Lake View

 - Lake Drive and Day